U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How many nuclear power plants are in the United States, and where are they located?

-There are currently 61 commercially operating nuclear power plants with 99 nuclear reactors in 30 states in the United States.
+There are 61 commercially operating nuclear power plants with 99 nuclear reactors in 30 states in the United States.
 Thirty-five of these plants have two or more reactors.
-The Palo Verde plant in Arizona has 3 reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2012.
-Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2012.
+The Palo Verde power plant in Arizona has three reactors and had the largest combined net summer generating capacity of 3,937 megawatts (MW) in 2014.
+Fort Calhoun in Nebraska with a single reactor had the smallest net summer capacity at 479 megawatts (MW) in 2014.

-Four reactors were taken out of service in 2013: the Crystal River plant in Florida with one reactor in February; the Kewaunee plant in Wisconsin with one reactor in April; and the San Onofre plant in California with two reactors in June.
-The Vermont Yankee plant in Vermont, with a single reactor, was taken out of service in December 2014.
+Three nuclear power plants with a total of four reactors were taken out of service in 2013: the Crystal River power plant in Florida with one reactor in February; the Kewaunee power plant in Wisconsin with one reactor in April; and the San Onofre power plant in California with two reactors in June.
+The Vermont Yankee nuclear power plant in Vermont, with a single reactor, was taken out of service in December 2014.